nasa/cumulus-orca/tasks/copy_files_to_archive/README.md

             retry_sleep_secs: The number of seconds
                 to sleep between retry attempts.
             db_queue_url: The URL of the queue that posts status entries.
-            multipart_chunksize_mb: The maximum size of chunks to use when copying.
+            default_multipart_chunksize_mb: The multipart_chunksize to use if not set on file.
         Raises:
             CopyRequestError: Thrown if there are errors with the input records or the copy failed.